Payroll Help

 The Wilsonville Transit District Payroll Excise Tax is paid by the employer.
 All employers, including nonresident employers, who are paying wages earned in the City of Wilsonville, must register and file with the City of Wilsonville Tax Department.

-To indicate the employee works in the SCTD transit area, go to:
+How to indicate the employee works in the Wilsonville Transit area

 Your feedback will not receive a reply.
 If you have a specific issue, please reach out to our support team here.